NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Reduce electricity use and reduce petroleum usage.

-Recycle used paper, plastic bottles, metal objects.
+Recycle used paper, plastic bottles, and metal objects.

-Reuse the plastic bottles, polythene bags etc.
+Reuse plastic bottles, polythene bags, etc.

 Question:33